isomerpages/isomerpages-govtech/pages/digital-government-transformation.md

 ### **Capability Centres**

 We seek to build capabilities in new technologies important for a Smart Nation.
-GovTech is focused on building five Capability Centres:
+GovTech is focused on building the following Capability Centres:

 * Application Development
 * Cybersecurity